 In On Top of Table Mountain.
 Remarkable Visitors over 500 Years (R300), Joan Kruger has collected the most thrilling reports to write a ‘biography’ of Table Mountain.
 The book tells the stories of 27 of the most exceptional visitors, along with their original accounts of ascending Cape Town’s most famous landmark.

 Wild Card members can buy On Top of Table Mountain at the special price of R250, including postage.
-The first three orders will receive their copy for free.
+The first three orders received before 28 February 2017 will receive their copy for free.

 The three lucky winners are: John Taylor, Greta Pegram, Bruce Robinson